 When you think of the “smart” kids, who do you picture?

-Not to insult these people, but I think I might have to disagree with you.
+If so, I think I might have to disagree with you.
 Don’t get me wrong, academic achievements take serious work and I commend all of the spelling bee champs out there for those long hours spent in the library.

 But I get annoyed when the traditionally intelligent fact-memorizers, SAT essay-writers and grammar nazis are seen as smarter than other kids.
 Sure, these people have high IQs, but what about their analytical intelligence?
 Their ability to make connections?
 To truly understand other people?